-c) Projection of Reserves and Periods of Equilibrium and Sensitivities
+d) Projection of Long-Term Branch Reserves, Periods of Equilibrium and Sensitivities

-Periods of equilibrium range from only 5 years with a 4% real rate of return on investments, 7 years with a 5% rate of return, and 3 years with a 3% return.
+At 31 December 2015 the period of equilibrium ranged from only 5 years with a 4% real rate of return on investments, 7 years with a 5% rate of return, and 3 years with a 3% return.
 The basic period of equilibrium of 5 years would have declined to only 4 years at 31 December 2015, but the satisfactory actuarial performance in the last two years froze the decline of the period of equilibrium.

-Assuming \$80 million of EI branch excess reserves are transferred to the long-term branch, the period of equilibrium under the basic assumption would increase from 5 to 7 years, with correlative increases in the alternative projections.
+Early in 2016 \$80 million of EI branch excess reserves were transferred to the long-term branch, increasing the period of equilibrium under the basic assumption to 7 years, with correlative increases in the alternative projections.